jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 fob ECU with
 CAN injection
 The communication between the key fob mechanism and the vehicle can be attacked in a few different ways:
 A more sophisticated and expensive device can be used to reprogram the key fob system, rendering the original key useless.
-The reprogramming devicewhich connects to the OBD port, making it relatively easy for car thieves to gain full control over vehiclescan be legally obtained online and is used by authorized mechanics and service centers.
+The reprogramming device—which connects to the OBD port, making it relatively easy for car thieves to gain full control over vehicles—can be legally obtained ‌ online and is used by authorized mechanics and service centers.
 Reprogramming